 What can we learn about justice from other countries?
 Are there better alternatives to be found elsewhere?
 The world is a diverse and complex setting for both crime and justice in their many forms.
 The call for studying international crime data, the adjudication of war criminals, and the attempt to coordinate law enforcement globally are just three stark examples of the need to further our understanding of transnational crime and justice issues.
-With rapid changes in global communication, travel, and commerce, the problems of international and comparative criminal justice are sure to increase in scope and intensity throughout the twenty-first century.
-The course is organized according to the criminal justice process, emphasizing comparisons among countries.
+With the changes in global communication, travel, and commerce, the problems of international and comparative criminal justice are sure to increase in scope and intensity throughout the twenty-first century.
+The course is organized according to the criminal justice process, with an emphasis on comparisons among countries.
 Still, the focus is centered on six countries, each exemplifying a distinct family of law or justice system arrangement that affects the criminal process.
-The countries chosen are England, exemplifying a Common Law system; France, exemplifying a unitary Civil Law system; Germany, exemplifying federal Civil Law system; the People's Republic of China, exemplifying a Socialist Law system; Saudi Arabia, exemplifying a Sacred Law system; and finally Japan, exemplifying a hybrid system made up of elements of various others but distinctive in its own right.
-The United States is used as a comparison throughout.

 We will also explore nine countries- Uganda, Rwanda, South Africa, Jamaica, Brazil, Thailand, Singapore, Australia, and Norway-to "see the world by seeing its prisons" (Dreisinger, 2017: 18).